ckeditor/ckeditor5/packages/ckeditor5-editor-inline/tests/manual/inline.md

   * Inline editor should be created.
   * The element used as editable should remain visible.
     * It should preserve `.custom-class` and `custom-attr="foo"`.
-  * There should be a floating toolbar with "Bold", "Italic", "Undo" and "Redo" buttons.
+  * There should be a floating toolbar with "Bold", "Italic", "Undo", "Redo", "Link" and "Unlink" buttons.
 3. Scroll the webpage.
 4. Expected:
   * The toolbar should float around but always stick to editable.